bcked/bcked.com/README.md

 ## Contributing

-If you would like to contribute, please read [our contribution guideline](CONTRIBUTING).
+If you would like to contribute, please read [our contribution guideline](CONTRIBUTING.md).

 ## License

 This tool is an open source community project released under the [GNU General Public License, Version 3](LICENSE).

+## About

+You can read more about the background of this project [here](ABOUT.md).